2026 Mexican Open: Prize Money and Ranking Points Detailed

 ACAPULCO, MEXICO โ€“ The 33rd edition of the Abierto Mexicano Telcel presentado por HSBC is set to light up the Arena GNP Seguros from February 23 to 28, 2026.
 As one of the premier stops on the ATP 500 circuit, this yearโ€™s tournament promises not only high-octane tennis on the iconic blue hard courts but also a substantial financial incentive for the worldโ€™s elite players.

-According to official tournament data, the 2026 prize pool stands at $1,832,890 USD.
-This significant purse ensures that Acapulco remains a “must-play” event for top-tier talent looking to gain momentumโ€”and capitalโ€”heading into the Sunshine Double in Indian Wells and Miami.
+According to official tournament data, the total financial commitment for 2026 stands at $2,469,450 USD.
+This significant purse ensures that Acapulco remains a “must-play” event for top-tier talentโ€”including world No. 4 Alexander Zverev and defending speedster Alex de Minaurโ€”looking to gain momentum and capital heading into the “Sunshine Double” in Indian Wells and Miami.

 Singles: High Stakes in Acapulco

-The singles draw features 32 players vying for the lions’s share of the nearly $2 million purse.
+The singles draw features 32 players vying for the lionโ€™s share of the purse.
 The champion will not only walk away with a massive trophy but also a check for $461,835 USD and a crucial 500 ATP ranking points.

 Singles Prize Money & Points Breakdown